 The objectives of this project were: 1) To delineate the extent of glaciers in the study area, 2) To define morphological characteristics of the glaciers.

-Results show existence of 167 glaciers in the northern territory in 2010 covering a total area of approximately 59 km2.
+Results show the existence of 167 glaciers in the northern territory in 2010, covering a total area of approximately 59 km2.
 With reference to the 1960 inventory, there has been a decrease of nearly 20 square kilometers in terms of area, but 20 more glaciers were found.
-This is perhaps due to the fragmentation of glaciers of the 1960s.
+It is perhaps due to the fragmentation of glaciers of the 1960s.